 Davit’s experience includes:

-- Representing Loblaw Companies Limited and George Weston Limited in criminal and civil proceedings arising from what has been described by the former Commissioner of Competition as “the largest alleged conspiracy in the history of Canadian competition law enforcement”;
+- Serving as co-lead counsel to Loblaw Companies Limited and George Weston Limited in criminal, immunity and civil proceedings arising from what has been described by the former Commissioner of Competition as “the largest alleged conspiracy in the history of Canadian competition law enforcement”;

-- Advising the Government of Canada/CDIC on all Canadian competition and regulatory matters in its acquisition of the Trans Mountain Pipeline and proposed expansion project from Kinder Morgan, Inc.;
+- Serving as lead counsel to the Government of Canada/CDIC on all Canadian competition and regulatory matters in its acquisition of the Trans Mountain Pipeline and proposed expansion project from Kinder Morgan, Inc.;

-- Advising AmeriPride Services Inc. on competition and regulatory matters for its US$1 billion acquisition by Aramark;
+- Serving as lead counsel to AmeriPride Services Inc. on competition and regulatory matters for its US$1 billion acquisition by Aramark;

-- Advising Elanco Animal Health Incorporated in its acquisition of Prevtec Microbia, including inventory and pipeline assets;
+- Serving as lead counsel to Elanco Animal Health Incorporated in its acquisition of Prevtec Microbia, including inventory and pipeline assets;

-- Advising Stone Canyon Industries LLC on competition and regulatory matters for its US$2.4 billion acquisition of BWAY Corp.;
+- Serving as lead counsel to Stone Canyon Industries LLC on competition and regulatory matters for its US$2.4 billion acquisition of BWAY Corp.;

-- Advising Sumitomo Corporation on competition and regulatory matters for its €751 million acquisition of Fyffes plc;
+- Serving as lead counsel to Sumitomo Corporation on competition and regulatory matters for its €751 million acquisition of Fyffes plc;

-- Representing the Canadian Chamber of Commerce before the Supreme Court of Canada in Sun-Rype Products Ltd v Archer Daniels Midland, one of Canada’s leading antitrust class action cases;
+- Serving as lead counsel to Canadian Chamber of Commerce before the Supreme Court of Canada in Sun-Rype Products Ltd v Archer Daniels Midland, one of Canada’s leading antitrust class action cases;

-- Representing the Commissioner of Competition in Commissioner of Competition v Visa Canada Corporation and MasterCard International Incorporated, the first price maintenance case heard by the Competition Tribunal;
+- Serving as counsel to the Commissioner of Competition in Commissioner of Competition v Visa Canada Corporation and MasterCard International Incorporated, the first (and only) price maintenance case heard by the Competition Tribunal;

-- Representing Canada Pipe in Commissioner of Competition v Canada Pipe Company Ltd, the seminal abuse of dominance case in Canada.
+- Serving as counsel to Canada Pipe in Commissioner of Competition v Canada Pipe Company Ltd, the seminal abuse of dominance case in Canada.

 A prolific writer, he has written extensively on a wide array of competition law-related topics.
 Davit also regularly participates as a subject matter expert in domestic and international conferences and events.

-He clerked at the Supreme Court of Canada for Justice Louise Arbour.
-Prior to joining Cassels, Davit was a partner at another leading national firm.
+Davit clerked at the Supreme Court of Canada for Justice Louise Arbour.
+Prior to joining Cassels, he was a partner at another leading national firm.